 One little brown bat can eat 600-1,200 mosquitoes an hour, according to the U.S. Fish and Wildlife Service.
 Happy hunting, I say.
 My backyard is a mosquito haven.
 All you can eat.
 Buffet’s on me, fellas.

-It’s good to get away every now and again, to take vacation.
-We just returned from one and had a great time.
+It’s good to get away every now and again and take a vacation.
+My family and I just returned from one and had a great time.
 But I don’t need to wait 365 days or travel hundreds of miles to be amazed.
 Amazement is fluttering about in my backyard every day of the year — yours, too.

 The Transcendentalist poet Ralph Waldo Emerson once said, “Live in the sunshine, swim the sea, drink the wild air.
 It is not the length of life, but the depth.”

-But if we take a moment to pause and observe the seemingly mundane, therein lies appreciation: the extraordinary ordinary everyday.
-Life, after all, is a tapestry of moments and observations, big and small, sewn together, if we only care to pay attention to the tiniest of details that so often pass us by.
+But if we take a moment to pause and observe the seemingly mundane, therein lies appreciation: the extraordinary, ordinary everyday.

 “My only duty,” writes American author John Updike, “is to describe reality as it has come to me, to give the mundane its beautiful due.”

-8 replies on “Finding the extraordinary in the ordinary”
+8 replies on “The Extraordinary in the Ordinary”

 I so enjoyed your essay.
 I love hummingbirds, squirrels and deer.
 They are all so interesting to watch and learn from.
 Gwen I know you are so proud of your son!
 I am proud of you too Jeffrey…a “Phenix” boy making it big.
 Look forward to reading more.
 Thanks for sharing.